lelox93/SimpleThimble/Firmware/firmware-intro.rst

 .. image:: install-esp-board-manager.gif
    :alt: pref
-   :width: 700px
+   :width: 700 px
    :align: center

 |

-Now you are ready to upload your firmware codes to all possible ESP boars!
+Now you are ready to upload your firmware codes to all possible ESP boards!